Northeast Zone

 Deer and elk are on their winter range now.
 They can be seen throughout the county all over.
 Bulls are in large bachelor groups this time of year and many people are seeing them.

 Waterfowl species can be seen throughout the county, especially near Ladd Marsh.
-A variety of dabbling ducks are abundant.
+There are a variety of dabbling ducks that are abundant.
 White-fronted geese have arrived in the Grande Ronde Valley as well.

 All private lands enrolled in Access and Habitat are open to public access now, as well as Manulife properties (day use only).